This post contains affiliate links. I may receive compensation at no

-Before we begin going over the types of content you’ll want to create,
+Before we get into the different types of content, you’ll want to create,

-there are a couple of things you need to determine.
+there is two things you need to determine.

-The frequency of your emails will be based, on how often you publish
+The frequency of your emails is based on what products, launches,

-suffice.
-You just want to make sure you maintain an ongoing line of
+The main goal is to make sure you maintain an ongoing line of communication

 Email Content Calendar

-Decide on the types of content you will send and when.
-You want to
+Decide on the content for each of the emails you will send and when.
+You

 buying process, from your story to your pitch.